-If you are looking for a buy to let mortgage and you are self employed, don’t think for one second being self employed some how restricts your options, or interest rates are different.
+If you are looking for a buy to let mortgage and you are self employed, don’t think for one second being self employed somehow restricts your options or interest rates are different.
 They’re not..period.
-However the process of getting a buy to let mortgage if you are self employed can be harder.
-Let me share with you why a buy to let mortgage for the self employed can be a royal pain in the arse!
+However, the process of getting a buy to let mortgage if you are self-employed can be harder.
+Let me share with you why a buy to let mortgage for the self employed can be a royal pain in the ar#$!

 If you are crazy this is how to get a self employed buy to let mortgage!

 Listen I’m not going to start by saying it’s easy to get a buy to let mortgage, or in fact any type of mortgage for that matter…it’s not.
 And anyone who tells you otherwise is talking horse sh#t!
 So just be warned!

 However, the process of getting a but to let mortgage if you are self employed can be harder or easier depending on the lender…of course you are never going to know this!
 Not only that, one lender may be the flavour of the month now, but trust me, this doesn’t last!

 Oh and did I mention, they really don’t give a sh#t if you get a mortgage?
 They are looking for every reason to say ‘no’….and that’s the honest truth.

 Don’t forget, you’re dealing with people in a call centre, in a bank, in a building society who are completely detached from any emotional attachment to you.

 So dealing with banks and building societies is the biggest pain for us as independent mortgage brokers…and let me tell you why…it’s because we care.
 But don’t worry, this is for us to worry about and deal with, not you!

 As I said, the reality is sometimes one lender is doing well, then they drop the ball and are absolutely useless.

 So don’t worry, it’s not you who is crazy, it’s us!
 After all, we are the ones dealing with these lenders!